bgian/Sketch-iOS-Library/README.md

 #### Process

 1. Created a few colorful shapes to blur
-2. Rendered and exported each [type of blur](https://developer.apple.com/reference/uikit/uiblureffectstyle) over the shapes in Xcode:
+2. Rendered and exported all three [types of blur](https://developer.apple.com/reference/uikit/uiblureffectstyle) over the shapes in Xcode:
-  - ExtraLight
+  - extraLight
-  - Light
+  - light
-  - Dark
+  - dark
 3. Replicated each blur type in Sketch

 ## UIFontTextStyle